 The treadmill is a bit bigger, both in size and how bulky it feels.
 The design seems like it's best suited for a home gym because of how heavy duty it is.

 Like the Proform 2000, the killer feature on the NordicTrack is iFit.
-If you really dislike working out on a treadmill, the video-streaming workouts can make the process much more enjoyable.
+If you really dislike working out on a treadmill, the video-streaming workouts can make the process of getting in your cardio much more enjoyable.

 Is a bigger machine with a decline function worth an extra $400?
 I think so, especially because the build quality of this machine is better than the NordicTrack.